 What is a Good Molasses Substitute?

 I played around with using maple syrup and that was as close as I could get to a replacement.
-SO... if you want to replace the molasses in this recipe, use 2 tablespoons of Lakanto Sugar-Free Maple Syrup and you'll get it close!
+So… if you want to replace the molasses in this recipe, use 2 tablespoons of Besti Sugar Free Maple Syrup and you’ll get it close!

 Or better yet, use sugar-free honey!
 That will get you close as well!

-And on that note - the lighter version of the cookies in the pictures are the honey version.
-The darker version of the cookies in the pictures are the molasses version.
+And on that note – the lighter version of the cookies in the pictures is the honey version.
+The darker version of the cookies in the pictures is the molasses version.

 Pick your favorite and go for it!